Josh Martel

 Nineties

 From IBM XT clone to Pentium 100.
 From text adventures and BBSs to Quake and Teh Intarweb.
 From "teach yourself C" books to writing C code all the time.
-No, really, a whole lot of C code.
-I wrote some small Doom/Heretic/Quake editing utilities, some mildly successful Quake mods, some mildly unsuccessful Quake mission packs, commercial Quake front-ends, helped kick-start machinima with Operation:Bayshield (which I now violently cringe at), rendered a few wireframe meshes in mode 13h, made the LEDs on my keyboard blink, cheated in games I didn't really care to cheat in just because it was fun to hack savegames and EXEs, wrote a war-dialer and never used it, and generally soaked up and regurgitated every bit of information I could get my various senses on.
+I worked on some small Doom/Heretic/Quake editing utilities, some mildly successful Quake mods, some mildly unsuccessful Quake mission packs, commercial Quake front-ends, helped kick-start machinima with Operation:Bayshield (which I now violently cringe at), rendered a few wireframe meshes in mode 13h, made the LEDs on my keyboard blink, cheated in games I didn't really care to cheat in just because it was fun to hack savegames and EXEs, wrote a war-dialer and never used it, and generally soaked up and regurgitated every bit of information I could find.
 I helped create a small startup company to make a Quake mod, made said Quake mod, then buried said company and Quake mod.

 ... lived in dirty 3-bedroom house with 6 to 8 other people because it meant I could program and play games all day.